PROXIMA OUTDOOR SUPPLY

 ______ MANUFACTURER SUBCATEGORY – example: CONDOR Knives, CONDOR Machetes, etc.

-________ PRODUCT PAGES – example: CONDOR Bushlore Knife, CONDOR Golok Machete, etc.
+________ PRODUCT PAGES – example: CONDOR Bushcraft Basic Knife, CONDOR Golok Machete, etc.

-A Hard Copy Catalog Is Coming.
+A HARD COPY CATALOG IS COMING.
 Our ad in Backwoods Home Magazine (if you are not familiar with them, then you should be — check them out at www.backwoodshome.com) has been generating numerous requests for hard copy catalogs.
 There are apparently a number of people interested in our supplies that are without Internet access, people living off grid, or as one woman put it in her voice message, “living miles back in the woods”.
-We are in the process of creating a hard copy catalog, and a bimonthly flyer (every 2 months) is getting close to being ready to mail out to fill the gap.
+We are in the process of creating a hard copy catalog, and a bimonthly flyer (every 2 months) may be put out to fill the gap.
+(Hasn’t happened yet, all good intentions aside.)
 If you want to get on the mailing list, then send us an email with a subject of “Catalog” or call us at at 972-231-PROX (972-231-7769), and leave your name and mailing address.

 At Proxima Outdoor Supply (POS) we strive to supply your needs for times when you have no access to civilized infrastructure; thus the core needs for sustained outdoor living.
 That effort spans weekend hikes and camping trips to short- or long-term disaster scenarios and everything in between!
+It covers both modern equipment and needs for primitive survival.
 Whether you are making prudent preparations for possible disaster survival, preparing to go to a disaster area to provide assistance, putting together your kit for an extended hiking or trekking adventure, or just getting ready for vacation, we will try to supply not only your needs via our online Catalog but provide helpful information, as well.
 (See our Articles section.)

 Future plans include a section for first responders; one for amateur radio operators (I am KE5VOC); one for those going into disaster areas; another for those with tactical environment needs; and another for trekkers and minimalists, those going beyond the marked trails, on extended duration hikes, or who are interested in an ultralight equipment load.
 If you do not see what you need here, then be sure to ask!
 Your feedback will point out areas we need to address, and we can get far more items for you than we have listed, so let us know if you do not see what you are looking for.
 We can always be reached through firstname.lastname@example.org.